johannaschmidle/ChurnPredictionModel/README.md

 <p align="center">
     <img src="ModelResults.jpg" alt="Model Results" width="700">
 </p>
+- **Best Performing Model:** Random Forest Classifier
+- **Worst Performing Model:** SVC Model (Features)
+- Interestingly, models trained on the original features outperformed those utilizing feature-engineered data.
+Investigating the reasons behind this unexpected result could provide valuable insights into the feature engineering process and its impact on model performance.
+- Age appears to be a significant predictor of customer churn.
+This finding suggests that the bank should explore the underlying reasons for why age is such a strong indicator.
+Implementing targeted promotions or incentives for customers in high-risk age groups could be an effective strategy for reducing churn and retaining these valuable customers.

 ## Data
 The dataset used in this project is available publicly on Kaggle: [https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling](https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling)